All articles

 3. When the cron fires, all jobs launch simultaneously into adjacent panes

-You can also use .cwt workflow directories to define swarm configurations per project.
-Each job in a .cwt/ directory can have its own prompt file, secrets, and schedule - but they all launch in the same tmux session when triggered together.
+You can also use centralized workflow configs to define swarm configurations per project.
+Each job can have its own prompt file, secrets, and schedule - but they all launch in the same tmux session when triggered together.

 # Example: three agents targeting the same tmux window